top of page

 Consider joining a guided tour for a more in-depth understanding of the Gardens' history, architecture, and biodiversity.
 Tours are available, and you can check the schedule on the official website.

-How to get to Gardens by the Bay
+How to Get to Gardens by the Bay

 To get to Gardens by the Bay from central Singapore, you have several transportation options.
 Here are a few common ways:

-⪢ MRT (Mass Rapid Transit)
+By MRT (Mass Rapid Transit)

 Take the MRT to the Bayfront MRT station (Circle Line or Downtown Line).
 Gardens by the Bay is within walking distance from Bayfront station.
 Follow the signs within the station to the exit that leads to Gardens by the Bay.